jachan056/NBA-Data-Analysis-Project-SQL-/README.md

 Table: [Small Forward Table](Images/SmallForward.jpg)

-Analysis: With a few exceptions, the data shows consistency accross the majority of small-forwards in terms of their performances, demonstrating that they are all flexible players that have well-rounded contributions to their team's success.
+Analysis: With a few exceptions, the data shows consistency across the majority of small-forwards in terms of their performances, demonstrating that they are all flexible players that have well-rounded contributions to their team's success.
 Regardless of age, all players contribute to winning similar to the league average, meaning they are already the versatile players their team needs them to be.
 Players like Demar DeRozan however, who were once dominating scorers, scored lower than a player like Josh Hart due to the lack of contribution in rebounding, assisting, and defense.
 This emphasizes the importance of versatility in order to preserve performance for most if not all NBA players, as the league meta shifts.
 #

 ### Power Forward's Evaluation